Salsomaggiore and its Art Nouveau heritage

 A spa town reborn

 Just twelve kilometres from the Podere, Salsomaggiore Terme is a town that defies expectations.
 Most people drive through it on the way to the hills without stopping.
 That's a mistake.
-Because Salsomaggiore hides one of Italy's most extraordinary Art Nouveau heritage, built during the Belle Époque when this small town was one of Europe's most fashionable spa destinations.
+Because Salsomaggiore hides one of Italy's most extraordinary Art Nouveau heritage, built during the Belle Époque when this small town was one of Europe's most fashionable spa destinations — a rival to Baden-Baden, Vichy and Karlovy Vary.

-The salt-rich thermal waters of Salsomaggiore were known since Roman times, but the town's golden age came between 1890 and 1930, when wealthy visitors from across Europe flocked here.
-Grand hotels, theatres, parks and above all the monumental Terme Berzieri were built in an exuberant Art Nouveau and Art Deco style that still takes the breath away today.
-And now, after years of closure, the Berzieri have been spectacularly brought back to life.
+The salt-rich thermal waters of Salsomaggiore were known since Roman times, but the town's golden age came between 1890 and 1930, when wealthy visitors from across Europe — aristocrats, the upper bourgeoisie, the Italian royal family — flocked here for the cure.
+In a few decades, grand hotels, theatres, parks and above all the monumental Terme Berzieri were built in an exuberant Art Nouveau and Art Deco style that still takes the breath away today.
+Walking through the centre of Salsomaggiore is like crossing an open-air museum of early 20th-century architecture.

 The monumental Palazzo Berzieri, now home to QC Terme Salsomaggiore